The History of New College

 Original Buildings

 Architecturally, New College was innovative in its design, in that it was all planned around an enclosed quadrangle (finished 1386).
-This was the first quadrangle of its type, though it has since become one of the defining features of colleges across Oxford and Cambridge.
+This was the first quadrangle of its type.

 The quadrangle included all the essential elements required by the Fellows - accommodation, library, chapel, and dining hall.